mimosqu/scrapyard/README.md

 aka *MiMoSqu* represents makin sick melee mods during an even sicker schedule.
-A squad of randos around the world who share an interest in creatin dope mods for a dope game, and ruining our sleep in the process
+A squad of randos around the world who share an interest in creating dope mods for a dope game, and ruining our sleep in the process